Hanif Kureishi(1954-), Writer

 Sitter in 3 portraits

-Kureishi was born in south London to an English mother and a Pakistani father.
-He rose to prominence with a film about a gay British Pakistani youth in 1980s London, My Beautiful Laundrette (1986) was a phenomenal success, it received an Oscar nomination for Best Screenplay and won the New York Critics' Best Screenplay Award (1987).
-Sammy and Rosie Get Laid followed (1988) and his novel, The Buddha of Suburbia (1990) was later adapted for television.
-Kureishi's writing often focuses on sub-cultures within British society, exploring topical themes such as indentity and integration and highlighting sometimes controversial issues surrounding race, class and sexuality.
+British-born of English and Pakistani descent, Kureishi rose to prominence with his screenplay My Beautiful Laundrette (1986) which daringly told the story of a gay British-Pakistani man's life in London in the 1980s.
+The film was a phenomenal success, it received an Oscar nomination for Best Screenplay and won the New York Critics' Best Screenplay Award (1987).
+Sammy and Rosie Get Laid followed (1988).
+His novel, The Buddha of Suburbia (1990) was later adapted for television.
+Kureishi's writing often focus on subcultures within British society, exploring themes such as identity and integration, and highlighting controversial issues surrounding race, class and sexuality.
 He published Nothing in 2017.